 So the lure of escapism and fantasy is very powerful; but what would the Bible have to say about this?
 Is there another influence at work behind the scenes?
 Could Satan be playing a part in gamer's eventually becoming murderers?

 Many Christians know that Satan is a murderer.
 This is made clear by the Lord Jesus Christ in John Chapter 8.
 All murder can be traced back to the devil to some extent, but some of us might not be aware that the Bible also describes him as a master entertainer.
-Originally, Lucifer was God’s chief musician in heaven before's his insurrection which led to his banishment to hell where he now reigns.
+Originally, Lucifer was God’s anointed cherub in heaven before's his insurrection which led to his banishment to hell where he now reigns.
 Far from the stereotypical devil with horns and a pitchfork, Ezekiel describes him as an incredibly beautiful angelic being.
 Specifically, he is covered with jewels and precious stones and musical instruments are prepared in him.
 When the devil speaks, he literally speaks music and I believe he is a master of the arts and fantasy realm:

 “Thou hast been in Eden the garden of God; every precious stone was thy covering, the sardius, topaz, and the diamond, the beryl, the onyx, and the jasper, the sapphire, the emerald, and the carbuncle, and gold: the workmanship of thy tabrets and of thy pipes was prepared in thee in the day that thou wast created.

 Thou art the anointed cherub that covereth; and I have set thee so: thou wast upon the holy mountain of God; thou hast walked up and down in the midst of the stones of fire.